2010 Challenge Cup final

 The 2010 Challenge Cup Final was the 109th cup-deciding game of the rugby league 2010 Challenge Cup Season.
 It was held at Wembley Stadium in London on 28 August 2010, kick off 14:30.
-The final was contested by Leeds Rhinos and Warrington Wolves.
+The final was contested by the Leeds Rhinos and the Warrington Wolves.
 The game saw Warrington beat Leeds by 30 points to 6.

 Route to the final

 Leeds Rhinos

 Leeds Rhinos were drawn Super League side Hull F.C. in the fourth round, winning the match and progressing to beat third-tier side Blackpool Panthers in what would be their final year of existence.
 The quarter finals saw the Rhinos beat eventual league champions who they had previously lost to both times in the league.
 The semi-finals also saw Leeds beat St Helens who came second in this season's league.